ArisBee/aristidebouix.cloud/content/en/post/watch-korea.md

 ![A great experience](/post/korea/back_junduk.jpg#center "Picture with Back Jun-duk")

 I left my watch for a full check-up and fixes, and on the way back home, I felt inspired.
-I was quite impressed by his humility and down-to-earth attitude despite his skills and lifelong experience.
+I was quite impressed by his humbleness and down-to-earth attitude despite his skills and lifelong experience.
 These days, many people brag about small achievements, but this man, with his exceptional talent, remained humble.
 His ability to keep working passionately at his age, which seemed to be around 70, was truly inspiring.

 ![Mr Back at work](/post/korea/at_work.jpg#center "Mr Back in his workshop")